RacMcT/JS211-Dodgeball-Checkpoint2/README.md

 ---

+# PLAYER TO TEAM ROSTER

+- Player list objects need to be able to move to team list button click(s)
+- Player object moved to team list must be deleted from player list/class
+- Player object needs to transform or inherit (and leave behind) values- same as other team members

+---

+# RANDOMIZER FOR AUTO-TEAM DRAFTING

 - Create random sorter button to auto-set teams from persons list to players list (math.random()connected to IDs?)
 - Button in HTML - have event listeners, pass through (ev), make sure spaced logically away from add new person form

 ---

+# MAKE MORE THAN 2 TEAMS

 - Create additional team classes for players to be added to
 - add a minimum number of players for the team to be a minimum roster